DUNE-DAQ/datafilter/test/apps/README.md

 Open 4 terminals and run the following apps (trdispatcher, filterorchestrator, filterresultwriter, datafilter2) in a separate terminal.

-* First provide the following inputs variables in the dfSession.xml to TRDispatcher object.
+* First provide the following inputs variables in the dfSession.data.xml to TRDispatcher object.
   * is_from_storage, the default value is true.
   * storage_pathname, where are the HDF5 files
   * json_file, for storing a list of files already transfered.
 The default value is hdf5_files_list.json